plasoc/axiplasma/README.md

    + gencross.py --- A command line program that generates the wrapper for the crossbar interconnect.
    + icsp.py --- A command line program that loads a binary to the Plasma-SoC provided that the Plasma-SoC is running the bootloader.

-The applications located in the "mips/apps" and "hdl/projects/Nexys4" directories all depend on Makefiles in order to perform certain operations.

 ### Prerequisites

-+ Msys2/Windows or Linux ---
-+ Cross compilation tools --- A GCC MIPS cross compiler and bin utilities are necessary to build binary
++ Cross compilation tools --- A GCC MIPS cross compiler and bin utilities are necessary to build binary.
+It is recommended to run this [Makefile that downloads and builds the MIPS compiler and bin utilities](https://github.com/ktbarrett/gcc-cross).
+The Makefile has been tested on Ubuntu and Windows with Msys2.
+Alternatively, compilation and build tools can be immediately downloaded from [uClib's download page](https://www.uclibc.org/downloads/binaries/0.9.30.1/), although these only work on Linux and are not fully updated.
 + EDA --- The project located under "hdl/projects/Nexys4" is generated with Vivado.
-All of the testing up to this point has also been done with Vivado.
+All of the testing up to this point has also been done with Xilinx's Vivado Design Suite IDE.
 However, the Plasma-SoC is developed for portability; it should run with any EDA or configurable logic development tools.
-It should be noted the version of Vivado used for development was 2016.4
+It should be noted the version of Vivado used for development was [2016.4](https://www.xilinx.com/support/download.html).
++ Python2.7 --- In order to run the utility programs, a Python2.7 interpreter is needed.
+It is recommended to use [Anaconda](https://www.continuum.io/downloads).
++ PySerial --- The icsp.py command line utility program requires the [PySerial module](https://github.com/pyserial/pyserial) in order to operate.
++ Serial Console --- In order to view messages from the UART Core, the host computer needs a serial console.
+The protocol is 9600 Baud 8N1.
+For Ubuntu, Minicom should already be installed.
+On Windows, [Putty](http://www.putty.org/) is recommended.

 ### Installing

+The applications located in the "mips/apps" and "hdl/projects/Nexys4" directories all depend on Makefiles in order to perform certain operations.

 ## Simulations